 The Game Boy was more than just a piece of plastic and silicon.
 A successful launch can make you money, but to dominate for more than a decade, you need a killer lineup.
 The handheld market was uncharted territory, and all the rules were different.
 It took time for Nintendo to find their groove, but over the coming years, they learned exactly what made a game work on the go.

-What's your Nintendo Game Boy worth?
+What's your Nintendo Game Boy worth in 2021?
 Here are some recently sold items.

 |Pokemon Red Version First Print Ukg 80 Nm Sealed Graded||08/2021||£12 999.00|

 |Pokemon Red Version First Print Ukg 80 Nm Sealed Graded||09/2021||£7 400.00|